jvkassi/autosales-integrator/README.md

 #### GET method
 This demonstrates the following EIP as mediators
+1. Filter - for achieving a "if-else" control structure
-1. Validator  - uses an XSD to validate the result from endpoint
+2. Validate  - uses an XSD to validate the result from endpoint
-2. Transformer - uses an XSLT to filter search results based on the query parameters
+3. Transformer - uses an XSLT to filter search results based on the query parameters

 #### POST method